Average IT Manager Salary in 2021

 The IT manager usually reports to the CIO or CTO.
 You’re responsible for managing projects, ensuring maintenance is handled properly, and overall support of company platforms.
 You could have a small part of the management team.
 For instance, you might only be responsible for system support.
 You could also be responsible for new and existing development teams, so you must be able to manage business requirements as well as incidences when the system fails.
 If PMs and BAs report to you, you must also be able to manage stakeholder expectations for deadlines and delivery dates.

 Organization and communication are two of the most important skills for an IT manager.
 You’re usually in charge of handling disputes and incidences when the system fails.
 You must be able to prioritize when multiple systems fail, assign tasks to the right resource and ensure that the system is scalable for future workload.
 It helps to have some kind of knowledge in information technology, and that includes keeping up-to-date on the latest technology introduced that can help the company save on costs while expanding IT systems.

 Prerequisites: How do I get into IT management?

 Most IT managers were a networking or software engineer at one point in their careers.
 It’s not a requirement, but most companies look for someone who can understand their systems and requirements.
 You have an advantage when you’ve had hands-on experience in these industries.

-IT managers have competitive salaries with several benefits.
+An Information Technology manager salary is market-competitive with several benefits.
 Big companies can even give you additional stock options.
-The following image gives you an example of IT manager salaries:

 The IT management field is a great step up from software development or network engineering.
 If you can manage people, especially IT people, this job is for you.